AlexMahadevan/census-notes/census2020-day2.md

 - Look to beat reporters in the hard-to-count communities

 - What are you trying to accomplish?
-    - Inform on what the process will ook like
+    - Inform on what the process will look like
     - Communicate any issues around the census
     - Debunk misinformation
         - How to respond to a fake graphic circulating on Facebook?